lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 Obviously, you'll need a .vhd for this.
 You can use one you already have in Azure, or you can upload one.

-For a Windows-based virtual machine, see [Create and upload a Windows Server VHD to Azure](/documentation/articles/virtual-machines-create-upload-vhd-windows-server).
+For a Windows-based virtual machine, see [Create and upload a Windows Server VHD to Azure](/documentation/articles/virtual-machines-windows-classic-createupload-vhd/).

-For a Linux-based virtual machine, see [Creating and uploading a virtual hard disk that contains the Linux operating system](/documentation/articles/virtual-machines-linux-create-upload-vhd).
+For a Linux-based virtual machine, see [Creating and uploading a virtual hard disk that contains the Linux operating system](/documentation/articles/virtual-machines-linux-classic-create-upload-vhd/).

 ### Step 3: Create the virtual machine by using the template

 Now you're ready to create a new virtual machine based on the .vhd.
 Create a group to deploy into, by using `azure group create <location>`:

-    azure group create myResourceGroupUser eastus
+    azure group create myResourceGroupUser chinaeast
     info:    Executing command group create
     + Getting resource group myResourceGroupUser
     + Creating resource group myResourceGroupUser
     info:    Created resource group myResourceGroupUser
     data:    Id:                  /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/myResourceGroupUser
     data:    Name:                myResourceGroupUser
-    data:    Location:            eastus
+    data:    Location:            chinaeast
     data:    Provisioning State:  Succeeded
     data:    Tags:
     data: